Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 # Dottore Genius Invokation TCG Simulator

-A Genshin Impact Genius Invokation TCG simulator intended to be used fro AI training (for now).
+A Genshin Impact Genius Invokation TCG simulator intended to be used for AI training (for now).

+The simulator is modeled as a finite state machine, where all game states are immutable.

 - [Dottore Genius Invokation TCG Simulator](#dottore-genius-invokation-tcg-simulator)
   - [Development Milestones](#development-milestones)